AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 ## Create Web Events Schema

 Now we are going to add one more schema for Luma's website data.
-By this point you should be an expert creating schema!
+By this point you should be an expert at creating schemas!
 Build the following schema with these properties

 | Property         |  Value          |
 |---------------|-----------------|